Nominations closed at 11:59PM Pacific Time, Monday, February 9, 2015

--have been published, broadcast, or released in 2012, in the United States and in English.
+• have been published, broadcast, or released in 2014, in the United States and in English.

-Books published in the U.S. in 2012 will be considered.
-Nominators were required to submit two copies of the book, with the publisher and year of publication printed on the book.
-Advanced publication dates must include verification from the publisher.
+Books must have been published in the U.S. in 2014 to be considered.
+Please submit two copies of the book.
+The publisher and year of publication must be printed on the book.
+Advance publication dates must include verification from the publisher.

-Works in this category must have been created specifically for the Web and have been posted in English online in 2012, to be considered.
-Entries may include as many as six online articles, hypertext documents, podcasts, commentaries, etc., or any combination thereof.
-Preference will be given to nominations that make the best use of the medium, including multi-media presentations that incorporate a combination of videos, blog entries, interactive features, and/or other capabilities unique to this communication vehicle.
-Nominators were required to include links to the unique URLs for each work(s) that will be active through October 31, 2013.
+Works in this category may include as many as six blog entries, hypertext documents, videos, podcasts, commentaries, data visualizations, interactive components, etc., or any combination thereof, created specifically for the Web that were posted online in 2014.
+Preference will be given to nominations that make the best use of the medium, including multi-media presentations that incorporate a combination of writings, features, and/or other capabilities unique to this communication medium.
+Include links to the unique URLs for each work(s).
+Links must be active through October 31, 2015.